vga101/gaiasky/docs/Capturing-videos.rst

 Also, `here <https://en.wikibooks.org/wiki/FFMPEG_An_Intermediate_Guide/image_sequence>`__ is a good resource on encoding videos from image sequences with ``ffmpeg``.

-OpenGL context recorder
+OpenGL/Screen recorders
 =======================

-There are several available options to record OpenGL rendering to videos, in all systems.
+There are several available options to record the screen or OpenGL context, in all systems.
 Below are some of these listed.
-These methods, however, will only record the OpenGL scene as it is displayed in the screen and are limited to its resolution.
+These methods, however, will only record the scene as it is displayed in the screen and are limited to its window resolution.

 Linux
 -----